-Each flavor's finite-precision FTIA holds in any conforming implementation.
+The finite-precision FTIA holds in any conforming implementation.

-Generally, during program execution it can only be decided after evaluating an expression whether the conditions for any sub-case of the FTIA hold.
-The purpose of each flavor's decoration system is to make such decisions computable, see §6.4 and Clause 7.
+Generally, during program execution it can only be determined after evaluating an expression whether the conditions for any version of the FTIA hold; this is an important application of the standard's decoration system [9].